omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 6- Validation for the definitions: imports definition, property definition, requirements definition, schema definition, and capability definition.<br>
 7- Validation for the templates:
     service template, and node template.<br>
-8- Enhanced key identification mechanism for the TOSCA files by prefixing keys with their parent elements and list indices, providing better clarity and traceability in nested YAML structures.
+8- Enhanced key identification mechanism for the TOSCA files by prefixing keys with their parent elements and list indices, providing better clarity and traceability in nested YAML structures.<br>
 9- Demonstrating the functionality of the LSP server using compatible Visual Studio Code.

 ## Vision